Night Photography and Light Painting- Finding Your Way In The Dark, the revised and expanded edition, is now available!

 This book has both the technical detail required to make good night photos and reveals the deep love that the author has for the process.
 So many technical books offer good instruction but lack heart and soul, not Night Photography.
 The author’s passion for the subject is evident on every page.
 The writing is top notch and most of the technical aspects of the subject are well detailed.

-Michael McKee, Port Townsend, WA
+-Michael McKee, Port Townsend, WA (from Amazon)

 One of The Best Photography Books I’ve Read